Human trafficking in Greece: Greece as destination

 According to the 2001 Greek census, there were 797,091 documented foreigners living in Greece, with a large number from Albania, Bulgaria, Romania, and Russia.
 Ten years before that, the number of legal immigrants was only 30,000.
 By 2009, the immigrant population had expanded to 1.2 million in a country of just of 11 million citizens—legal immigrants make up more than 10% of the Greek population, and the number of illegal immigrants increases the percentage of immigrants even more.
 The exponential increase in migration to Greece serves as a cover for traffickers, and facilitates their transportation of women for work in the sex industry in Greece, also because prostitution is legal in Greece.
 Because of the ease with which traffickers can disguise foreign victims among the immigrant population, Greeks are not typically the targeted victims of traffickers; instead women are brought in from outside the country to fuel the sex industry.
 Women are brought to Greece from a variety of places, but a large number come from Eastern Europe—a full 50–55% of sex workers in Athens are from former Soviet bloc countries.
 Greece is also a destination country for a large number of trafficked Romanians.
 Although, many foreign prostitutes can be disguised easily among immigrants in Greece, many Greek women have been involved voluntarily in the prostitution industry.
 Almost all prostitutes in Greece were Greek females before 1992.
-However by 2009, number of Greek prostitutes increased a lot percentage wise.
-Different reports state that number of Greek prostitutes increased 150% after 2009 by composing maybe half of the 20,000 estimated prostitutes in Greece.

 Gateway to the European Union

 A large number of trafficked persons are trafficked through Greece on their way to Germany or other Western countries.
 From the 1970s onwards, migrants from Asia and Africa began to enter Greece as a temporary stop on their way to other, more developed Western European countries.
 Since then, immigration into Greece, legally and illegally, in order to gain access to the rest of the European Union has increased, and traffickers have taken advantage of this as well.
 There are two main trafficking routes that go through Greece in order to reach the European Union.
 The first is the Balkan Route, through which victims are moved from the Balkans into Slovenia, Hungary, Italy, and Greece, and from there to the rest of the EU.
 The second is the Eastern Mediterranean Route, which moves victims from Turkey through Greece into Bulgaria and Romania.
-Some accounts have estimated that Greece's border with Turkey serves as the “back-door” entry point for close to 90% of the illegal immigrants to the European Union, and this number includes those transported illegally for purposes of sexual exploitation.
+Some accounts have estimated that Greece's border with Turkey serves as the "back-door" entry point for close to 90% of the illegal immigrants to the European Union, and this number includes those transported illegally for purposes of sexual exploitation.